BAK2K3/CIRPG/README.md

 # Disclaimer

-This website is for educational purposes only; the project is not intended for profited and therefore the Stripe account will remain in Test mode.
+This website is for educational purposes only; the project is not intended for profit and therefore the Stripe account will remain in Test mode.